hazelcast/hazelcast-reference-manual/src/JavaClientOverview.md

 ## Java Client Overview

 The Java client is the most full featured Hazelcast native client.
 It is offered both with Hazelcast and Hazelcast Enterprise.
-The main idea behind the Java client is to provide the same Hazelcast functionality by proxying each operation through a Hazelcast node.
+The main idea behind the Java client is to provide the same Hazelcast functionality by proxying each operation through a Hazelcast member.
 It can access and change distributed data, and it can listen to distributed events of an already established Hazelcast cluster from another Java application.

 ### Including Dependencies for Java Clients